George Mallaby (actor)

-George Mallaby (4 November 1939 – 12 July 2004) was an English-born actor and screenwriter, best known for his roles in television in Australia and in his latter career in his native England.
+George Frederick Mallaby (4 November 1939 – 12 July 2004) was an English-born actor and screenwriter, best known for his roles in television in Australia, primarily in series playing tough cops including roles in Homicide, The Box and Cop Shop and in his latter career in his native England.

-Life
+Personal life

 Mallaby was born in Hartlepool, United Kingdom, and moved to Australia with his parents when he was 16.
 His father was a policeman.
 Mallaby's first jobs were signwriting and crayfishing.

 He was married to Ruth Bass in 1968 and they divorced in 1975.